Early Years Foundation Stage

 Welcome to Early Years Foundation Stage at Randwick Primary School.
 Owl class has a smaller number of pupils than the other classes and is taught as a single year group giving pupils the best start possible, providing a personalised curriculum with a balance of structured play activities, both indoors and out, alongside the development of good basic skills in reading, writing and maths.
 Experiential learning is a priority for us and there are many opportunities for the children to discover and follow their own interests and develop their strengths.

-Taking elements from outstanding Early Years leaders and practitioners, such as Anna Ephgrave, Alistair Bryce-Clegg and Alan Bottrill, our classroom and outside area have been developed to allow our children to develop into curious, active learners.
+Taking elements from outstanding Early Years leaders and practitioners, such as Anna Ephgrave, Alistair Bryce-Clegg and Greg Bottrill, our classroom and outside area have been developed to allow our children to develop into curious, active learners.
 Following a slightly different timetable to the rest of the school allows free flow play and lots of outside learning opportunities.

 We focus on developing the Characteristics of Effective Learning (Revised EYFS) which are: